vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored/README.md

 | `ThemePresets.Colored`      | A theme based on the original Serilog.Sinks.ColoredConsole sink              |
 | `ThemePresets.Luminous`     | A light theme with high contrast for accessibility                           |

-The themes based on the original sinks are slightly adjusted to be WCAG compliant, ensuring that the contrast ratio between text and background colors is at least 4.5:1.
+The themes based on the original sinks are slightly adjusted to be [WCAG compliant](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum), ensuring that the contrast ratio between text and background colors is at least 4.5:1.

-### Custom Themes

 You can create your own custom themes by creating a new instance of the [Theme](Serilog.Sinks.RichTextBox.WinForms.Colored/Sinks/RichTextBoxForms/Themes/Theme.cs) class and passing it to the `RichTextBox` extension method.
 Look at the [existing themes](Serilog.Sinks.RichTextBox.WinForms.Colored/Sinks/RichTextBoxForms/Themes/ThemePresets.cs) for examples.

-## Support and Contribute

-If you find value in this project, there are several ways you can contribute:

-- Give the [project](https://github.com/vonhoff/Serilog.Sinks.RichTextBox.WinForms.Colored) a star on GitHub ⭐
-- Support the project through [GitHub Sponsors](https://github.com/sponsors/vonhoff)
-- Improve documentation, report bugs, or submit pull requests

 ## Frequently Asked Questions